g0v-data/g0v-hackmd-archive/notes/DnII3eWfRQummlrAxiIXgA.md

   });
 });
 ```

+When it comes to ease of Scripting, Selenium would have been the best pick because of it's support for multiple programming languages which allows users to write scripts in the language of their choice, but due to the complexity of s
 Here’s the summary of how the three testing tools rank up to each other:
 |                       | Cypress | Selenium | Playwright | Winner                 |
 | --------------------- | ------- | -------- | ---------- | ---------------------- |